All exhibitors must agree to the expo rules and regulations listed below when completing their contracts.

 Exhibit Management shall not be financially liable in the event the Exhibition is interrupted, canceled, moved, or dates changed except as provided herein.

-Cancellation of any portion of this application/contract by the Exhibitor will be accepted only at the discretion of ISTE and Exhibit Management, and then only based on the following refunds: Prior to or on September 30, 2021: 80 percent refund of deposit on cancelled space; after September 30, 2021, but before or on March 31, 2022: 20 percent refund of deposit on cancelled space (deposit is defined as 50 percent of total booth charges); after March 31, 2022: no refund of any dollars paid on cancelled space.
+Cancellation of any portion of this application/contract by the Exhibitor will be accepted only at the discretion of ISTE and Exhibit Management, and then only based on the following refunds: Prior to or on August 31, 2022: 80 percent refund of deposit on canceled space; after August 31, 2022, but before or on March 31, 2023: 20 percent refund of deposit on canceled space (deposit is defined as 50 percent of total booth charges); after March 31, 2023: no refund of any dollars paid on canceled space.
 Except as the Exhibitor’s rental obligation may be reduced as set forth in the preceding sentence, the Exhibitor is responsible for total booth rental regardless of the reason for the cancellation by the Exhibitor, including the failure of an exhibit to arrive for any reason or disagreement with any published health and safety protocols.

 Exhibitor agrees to observe and abide by the foregoing terms, conditions and rules and by such additional terms, conditions and rules made by Exhibit Management from time to time for the efficient or safe operation of the Exposition, including, but not limited to, those contained in this application/contract.
 In addition to Exhibit Management’s right to close an exhibit and withdraw its acceptance of this application/contract, Exhibit Management in its sole judgment may refuse to consider for participation in future expositions an Exhibitor who violates or fails to abide by all such terms, conditions and rules.
 There is no other agreement or warranty between the Exhibitor and Exhibit Management except as set forth in this application/contract.
 The rights of Exhibit Management and the Exhibitor under this application/contract shall not be deemed waived except as specifically stated in writing and signed by an authorized representative of the respective parties.